Protecting Your Interests If You Are Pregnant in the Workplace

 Your employer will need to conduct an assessment to determine if there is any risk to the health and safety of the pregnant employee.
 If these risks exist within the employee’s role at the company, the employer must evaluate whether the identified risks can be reduced.

 They could also look at alternative work the employee could do during her pregnancy.
 If no safe and suitable employment is available for the pregnant employee, the employer will need to suspend them for full pay so that the employee can avoid the harmful risks.
-Failure to do so would constitute employment discrimination due to pregnancy.

 Additional Considerations Related to Pregnancy Discrimination